YashodhanFake/EShopMicroservices/README.md

 # EShopMicroservices

-This is my implementation for the course 'ASP.NET Microservices'.
+This is my implementation for the course [.NET 8 Microservices](https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet).

 ## Design Pattern
 - Catalog Service